samergul/EmployeeMangementSystem/Git-step-by-step:-Part-2.md

 ###Branching and merging 101

 Whenever you begin work on new changes, the proper reflex in Git is to create a new branch.
 Branching and merging in Git is easier and thus "cheaper" than in other version control systems.
-Starting any new work on a brand you branch gives you more flexibility with regards to how you merge your changes back in with your teammates' (or your own) other changes once you are done.
+Starting any new work on a brand new branch gives you more flexibility with regards to how you merge your changes back in with your teammates' (or your own) other changes once you are done.

 Let's continue with our example: now we want to make some experimental changes while at the same time continuing development on the *develop* branch.